Day Two Phakding to Monjo 2013 and Phakding to Namche Bazaar 2015

 Rule Number Three : Cross the high bridge to Namche Bazaar.

 Walking above the river bed to go UP to the top bridge.
 In 2013 on the way back down to Phakding we somehow (we didn’t have Porter guide on this occasion) ended up on the lower bridge.
 We had been told to cross the higher bridge.
 So we made our back up to cross the higher bridge but not before a thwacked my head on a low rock.
 Ow!
-I think that is one of the reasons they tell people to cross the higher bridge.
-The lower bridge had some really tricky bits to the point of being dangerous
+I think that’s one of the reasons they tell people to cross the higher bridge.
+The lower bridge had some really tricky bits to the point of being dangerous.

 The Bridges to Namche Bazaar